UCL-CCS/EasyVVUQ/docs/hier_sparse_grid_tutorial.rst

 Here the specified :code:`polynomial_order`, and the number of inputs in :code:`vary`, determine the number of samples, which increases exponentially fast with an increasing amount of inputs.
 This is the so-called *curse of dimensionality*.
 Sparse grids do **not** circumvent the curse of dimensionality, although they can postpone its effect to higher dimensions.
+In the case of a standard EasyVVUQ Canpaign, by setting :code:`polynomial_order=3` we create a sampling through a single tensor product of one-dimensional quadrature rules or order 3, for all inputs.